svn2github/icemobile/resources/themes/readme.txt

 CSS inheritance is used extensively across the themes.
 The Structure is as follows:

--- base - CSS 2 common compoennt classes
+-- base - CSS 2 common component classes
  |
  |
  |-- lightning - CSS2 light weight component theme